TrudAX/denistrunin-blog/src/posts/performance-audit/index.md

 - Equality columns: ''='' condition in the WHERE clause
 - Inequality columns: some logical condition(<", "!=") in the WHERE clause

-Don't just follow these recommendations, every recommendation should be analysed from the logical point of view, and only indexes that really limit the actual search should be created.
+Don't just follow these recommendations, every recommendation should be analysed from a logical point of view, and only indexes that really limit the actual search should be created.
 You don't need to analyse the whole output, often 30-50 top recommendations are enough.

 Sometimes you can see recommendations that were caused by wrong conditions(mandatory fields missed in the SQL statement).
-In this case better to find and correct the statement, rather than trying to create an index(in the example below RefCompanyId field is missing for DocuRef selection)
+In this case it is better to find and correct the statement, rather than trying to create an index(in the example below RefCompanyId field is missing for DocuRef selection)

 ![](MissingIndexesMissingField.png)